From PhysioNet to Foundation Models -- A History and Potential Futures: Appendix

-Since 1999, many databases have begun to appear, increasing in size over time.
+Since the Resource's inception in 1999, many databases have been made available, increasing in size over time.
 As of June 2025, PhysioNet hosts more than 15 TB of data in 215 databases (and much more data in over 150 databases that require credentialed access).
 It is remarkable just how much of that growth in volume is quite recent.
-Figure \ref{fig:ECGDBGrowth} and Table \ref{table:ecg-databases} summarize the key open-access ECG databases in chronological order, with a comparison of number of individuals, recording length, number of leads and the geographic origin of their subjects.
-It's unsurprising that many of these became available through the PhysioNet Resource, as its reputation as a central repository for curating physiological data grew rapidly.
+Figure \ref{fig:ECGDBGrowth} and Table \ref{table:ecg-databases} summarizes the key open-access ECG databases listed in chronological order, with a comparison of key attributes, including the number of individuals in each database, average recording length, number of leads, and the geographic origin of their subjects.
+Most of these datasets became available through the PhysioNet Resource, due in part to the efforts of the team members and their close colleagues and supporters, and PhysioNet's rapidly expanding reputation as a central repository for curating physiological data.

-Of course, as databases increased in size, our ability to label every beat and event has ebbed away.
-With the latest database of over 10 million ECGs, it is clearly impractical and cost-prohibitive to label the data using experts.
-Instead, we are increasingly reliant on the weaker algorithm-generated labels, which may encode the biases and limitations of earlier methods and thereby constrain performance if used uncritically.
-Contemporary machine learning approaches, however, offer strategies to mitigate these effects and leverage structure present across diverse data sources, as explored in section \ref{section:RecentAI}.
+However, as databases naturally increased in size, it became increasingly difficult to meticulously label every beat.
+For example, the latest database of over 10 million ECGs presents an impractical and cost-prohibitive expert-labeling task.
+Instead, we are forced to be increasingly reliant on a single expert, or even algorithm-generated labels.
+This approach is likely to encode the biases and limitations of each method and result in constraints on performance.
+Of course, with the advent of increasingly complex machine learning, it is becoming possible to mitigate some of these issues and leverage the heterogeneity of diverse data sources, as explored in section \ref{section:RecentAI}.